 The matter was extremely urgent since Mr. J contacted us only 25 days before the change of the Cyprus Investment Program (CBI) introducing a government grant of €150.000.
 To save that amount for Mr. J, we had to conclude the due diligence of the properties, complete the banking due diligence, and transfer the money to Cyprus before the deadline.

 To allow Mr. J the flexibility to decide without being pushed by the deadline and also conclude the minimum investment required for his citizenship application, we drafted a framework agreement between Mr. J and the seller of both options which allowed Mr. J to buy the 3 villas while maintaining an option to buy the seafront plot in exchange for the 3 houses and the difference in money.
 Mr. J also received a second option, requiring the seller to rent the sea-front properties for a specific price, the tenancy being capable of termination annually by Mr. J.

-We then concluded the due diligence, signed and lodged the relevant purchase agreements for the 3 luxury villas in the Land Registry and passed the banking due diligence allowing us to bring the €2.000.000 plus VAT to Cyprus within 15 days.
-We filed the citizenship application a few days before the expiry of the deadline and Mr J successfully avoided the payment of the €150.000 donation.
+We then concluded the due diligence, signed and lodged the relevant purchase agreements for the 3 luxury villas in the Land Registry, and passed banking due diligence allowing us to bring the €2.000.000 plus VAT to Cyprus within 15 days.
+We filed the citizenship application a few days before the expiry of the deadline and Mr. J successfully avoided the payment of the €150.000 donation.

-Mr J’s and his spouse’s Cyprus passports were issued approximately 11 months later.
-As they wanted, they invested safely and stress-free in Cyprus and achieved the freedom that Cypriot citizenship comes with, for travelling, living and working in Europe for all the members of their family.
+Mr. J’s and his spouse’s Cyprus passports were issued approximately 11 months later.
+As they wanted, they invested safely and stress-free in Cyprus and achieved the freedom that Cypriot citizenship comes with, for traveling, living, and working in Europe for all the members of their family.